curiousoffice/playbook/README.rst

 ~~~~~~~~~~
 - Produce knowledge about code quality that can be applied to existing and new
   projects.
 This knowledge must be documented and only cover programming
-  languages being used in Sophilabs.
+  languages being used in sophilabs.
 Examples include: guidelines, linting
   rules, workflows, conventions, etc. These documents won’t only refer to code,
   but also to how to ensure code quality (e.g. code reviews).
 - Develop a plan or methodology to measure the effectiveness of the generated